Community-Engaged Research on Gambling in Massachusetts

 We used community engagement principles to inform gambling research and examine the local policy impact.

-In 2021-2022, Massachusetts Gaming Commission (MGC) funded NORC and its partner, the Institute for Community Health (ICH), to capture perspectives on the Encore Boston Harbor Casino and how it has affected the day-to-day quality of life of people in the casino’s surrounding communities.
-We established a community advisory board and a team of multilingual community interviewers to engage participants living and working around the casino in the study’s research design, data collection, analysis, and dissemination of findings.
-Our work included 47 interviews in five languages with community members of diverse backgrounds
+In 2021–2022, Massachusetts Gaming Commission (MGC) funded NORC and its partner, the Institute for Community Health (ICH), to capture perspectives on the Encore Boston Harbor Casino and how it has affected the day-to-day quality of life of people in the casino’s surrounding communities.
+We established a community advisory board and a team of community interviewers to engage participants living and working around the casino in the study’s research design, data collection, analysis, and dissemination of findings.
+Our work included 47 interviews in five languages with community members of different backgrounds.

 Result